MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Stop-MgBetaRoleManagementEntitlementManagementRoleEligibilityScheduleRequest.md

 Immediately cancel a unifiedRoleEligibilityScheduleRequest that is in a `Granted` status, and have the system automatically delete the cancelled request after 30 days.
 After calling this action, the **status** of the cancelled unifiedRoleEligibilityScheduleRequest changes to `Revoked`.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Stop-MgRoleManagementEntitlementManagementRoleEligibilityScheduleRequest](/powershell/module/Microsoft.Graph.Identity.Governance/Stop-MgRoleManagementEntitlementManagementRoleEligibilityScheduleRequest?view=graph-powershell-v1.0)

 ## SYNTAX

 ### Cancel (Default)